ghoshpukurcollegeapp/privacypolicy/deleteaccount.md

-#Account Deletion
+# Account Deletion

 If you choose to delete your account, your personal information will be permanently removed from our systems, subject to any legal obligations to retain certain data.

+### Requesting Account Deletion:
+You have the right to request the deletion of your account at any time.
+To initiate the account deletion process, please follow the google forms link and fill up the required details
+- <a href="https://docs.google.com/forms/d/1gZtjUxpyTeCAk9degPYMmp4znAHFuAh9ubCg93fN0To/viewform?pli=1&pli=1&pli=1&edit_requested=true">Go to Delete Account</a>

 We respect your right to control your personal information.
 Therefore, we provide you with the option to delete your account.
 Here's what you need to know about account deletion:

-### Requesting Account Deletion
-You have the right to request the deletion of your account at any time.
-To initiate the account deletion process, please follow the instructions provided within the App or contact our support team at [support email or contact form].

-### Consequences of Account Deletion
+## Consequences of Account Deletion:
 When you request the deletion of your account, the following actions will be taken:

-- 1. Personal Information Removal:
+### Personal Information Removal:
 All personal information associated with your account will be permanently removed from our systems.
-This includes your name, email address, and any other information you provided during registration.
+This includes your name, email address and any other information you provided during registration.

+### Access Termination:
-Access Termination: You will lose access to the App and its features immediately upon account deletion.
+You will lose access to the App and its features immediately upon account deletion.

+### Data Retention:
+While we strive to process account deletion requests promptly, please note that it may take a reasonable amount of time for your data to be completely removed from our servers.
+However, your data will not be used for any purpose other than fulfilling your deletion request.

+### Legal Obligations:
+We may retain certain information for legal and regulatory purposes, such as record-keeping requirements or compliance with applicable laws.

+### Revoking Deletion Requests:
+If you delete your account once there is no option to recover it back.
+Anyways you can create a new account with the same google account later.

+### Deletion Confirmation:
+Upon successful deletion of your account, you will receive a confirmation email.

+If you have any questions or concerns regarding the account deletion process, please reach out to our support team at [ghoshpukurcollegeapp@gmail.com].
+We are here to assist you and address any inquiries you may have.
+We are here to assist you and address any inquiries you may have.
+Your privacy and data security are important to us, and we are committed to providing you with a smooth and transparent account deletion experience.